-The Housing Authority also utilized the streamlined Section 18 disposition process under the Housing Opportunity Through Modernization Act (HOTMA) and transferred 214 scattered site Public Housing units from the Public Housing Inventory to the Project-based Section 8 platform.
+The HA also utilized the streamlined Section 18 disposition process under the Housing Opportunity Through Modernization Act (HOTMA) and transferred 214 scattered site Public Housing units from the Public Housing Inventory to the Project-based Section 8 platform.
 As project-based assistance is generally higher than Public Housing operating subsidies, this allows for additional revenue to be generated that can be used for maintenance and repairs while maintaining affordability under Housing Assistance Payment contract and a HUD Use Agreement.

 The Housing Authority will continue to implement the revised Equal Access Rule per HUD Guidance issued September 2014.
-The Housing Authority updates its Admissions and Continued Occupancy Policy and Administrative Plans annually to incorporate changes required by federal regulations, guidance and notices.
+The Housing Authority updates its Admissions and Continued Occupancy Policy and Administrative Plans annually to incorporate changes required by federal regulations, guidance, and notices.

-2022 Initiatives:
+2023 Initiatives:

-• Continue to implement the expansion of HUD approved home ownership opportunities through the sale of public housing single family homes subsidized by NSP funds and Purchase and Resale Entity (PRE) initiative.
+• Continue to implement activities related to the CNI Twin Rivers grant, and the expansion of HUD approved home ownership opportunities through the sale of public housing single family homes subsidized by NSP funds and Purchase and Resale Entity (PRE) initiative.